araichev/invoicing/README.rst

 Invoicing
 **********
-A simple Python 3.4+ package that turns CSV timesheets into customizable HTML invoices.
+A simple Python 3.4+ package for creating customizable HTML invoices from CSV timesheets.
+Designed for freelancing developers.
 Uses Pandas and Jinja2 to do the heavy lifting.

 Installation
 =============